 Developmental Studies courses exist as prerequisites to Arts and Sciences courses.
 The College currently uses placement assessment tools to determine whether students have met Developmental Studies prerequisites for Arts and Sciences courses.
 This assessment is given as part of RCC's admissions process.
-In place of the College's placement assessment, students may present appropriate, prior college credit or adequate SAT, ACT or approved placement assessment scores to document their meeting these prerequisites.
-For additional information, students should review the placement assessment section of this catalog.
+In place of the College's placement assessment, students have multiple options to fulfill this admissions requirement, which include, but are not limited to, presenting appropriate, prior college credit or adequate SAT, ACT or approved placement assessment scores to document their meeting these prerequisites.
+For additional information, students should review the placement assessment section of this catalog or visit www.randolph.edu/student-success/placement-assessment.html.